base-link/base/deck/make/read.md

 ## Welcome

-This is a Star app.
+This is a BaseTree app.

 ## Development